rajeshkillana/docker-joomla/README.md

 # docker-joomla

 Get your joomla site in one click
-# get all  Joomla + MySQL + phpMyAdmin running on Docker.
+# get all  Joomla + MySQL running on Docker.
 ### Written by Rajesh killana

 ## Environment details: